musyk07/molBV/README.md

 # molBV
-This is a brief instruction for the "rlm_molBV.R" script.
-The purpose of the script is to perform the calculations described in the manuscript tittled "The Immune Landscape of Molecular Bacterial Vaginosis and HPV Natural History".
+This is a brief instruction showing several options for installing and running the molBV algorithm (which calculated Nugent-like scores ranging from 1-10 using 16S rRNA data sequenced from cervicovaginal samples).
+See original publication for full details, validation and connection between molBV and cervicovaignal cytokines: https://www.nature.com/articles/s41467-021-27628-3

 # molBV Package
 ## Installation
 Download the source file `molBV_1.0.tar.gz` and run the following R commands: